01

 Southwestern College offers an associate of science degree in forensic studies ideal for criminal justice students who have a particular interest in evidence collection.
 Preparing students for positions such as forensic lab technicians and evidence technicians, the program provides students with the ability to observe objectively and collect data and facts to make informed judgments.

-Some topics students will delve into include digital forensic photography; evidence technology; principles of investigation; legal aspects of evidence; concepts of criminal law; written communication in the administration of justice; biological anthropology; and an introduction to the administration of justice.
+Some topics students will explore include digital forensic photography, evidence technology, principles of investigation, legal aspects of evidence, concepts of criminal law, written communication in the administration of justice, biological anthropology, and an introduction to the administration of justice.

 Southwestern College also offers a certificate of achievement in forensic studies.